What Is Tanween In Arabic With Example: Understanding Nunation

-If you’re beginning your journey in learning Arabic or aiming to perfect your Quranic recitation, you’ve probably come across the term Tanween.
-But what is Tanween, and why is it so important?
+If you’re beginning your journey in learning Arabic or aiming to perfect your Quranic recitation, you’ve probably come across the term tanuin.
+But what is Tanween in arabic, and why is it so important?
 At Madrasat El-Quran, we believe understanding the basics of Arabic grammar is essential for proper recitation and comprehension of the Quran.

 Tanween refers to the “n” sound added to the end of certain Arabic words, marking indefiniteness and playing a crucial role in both grammar and Tajweed.
 It may seem like a small symbol, but it carries a powerful impact on meaning and pronunciation.